 To be eligible for a Tangerine Savings Account, you must meet the following criteria:

 - Be a resident of Canada

 - Be 16 years of age or older with a valid Social Insurance Number (SIN)

 About Tangerine Bank

-Originally founded as ING Group in 1997, Tangerine is one of Canada’s leading online banks with around 2 million clients.
-In 2012, Scotiabank bought ING Group from its parent company, Netherlands-based ING Groep, and it was renamed Tangerine in 2014.
-Tangerine offers savings, chequing, credit and investment options and collectively manages around $38 billion in assets.
+Originally founded as ING Direct in 1997, Tangerine is one of Canada’s leading digital banks with around 2 million clients.
+In 2012, Scotiabank bought ING Direct from its parent company, Netherlands-based ING Direct, and it was renamed Tangerine in 2014.
+Tangerine offers savings, chequing, credit and investment options and has paid out over $9 billion in interest to Canadians.

-What do regulators and customers say about Tangerine?Tangerine has an A- ranking from the Better Business Bureau (BBB) but is not BBB accredited.
-Although you’ll find some negative reviews online, its customers are generally happy considering Tangerine has won the top spot for overall customer satisfaction in the Midsize Bank Segment for 9 consecutive years according to a J.D.
+What do regulators and customers say about Tangerine?Tangerine has an F ranking from the Better Business Bureau (BBB) but is not BBB accredited.
+Although you’ll find some negative reviews online, its customers are generally happy considering Tangerine has won the top spot for overall customer satisfaction in the Midsize Bank Segment for 12 consecutive years according to a J.D.
 Power Canada study.